Skip to content

 Full-Time Registration

-Undergraduate Students
+Returning Undergraduate

+Determine whether you must submit the Returning Student Application to the Office of the University Registrar (OUR).
 Review the OUR Returning Student Process information.
 Students not enrolled for two consecutive academic quarters or more, excluding summer, must submit a Returning Student Application to OUR.
 Note the OUR application deadlines.
 Questions about whether you must submit a Returning Student Request Form?
-Email regoff@uw.edu. - Are you required to submit a Returning Student Request Form to OUR?
+Email regoff@uw.edu.

-If yes: complete the OUR Returning Student Request Form.
+• If yes: complete the OUR Returning Student Request Form.
 After you receive the OUR email with Enrollment Confirmation instructions, proceed to step 3 to request an I-20 from ISS.

-If no: proceed to step 3 to request an I-20 from ISS. - Gather financial support documents for your I-20 request.
+• Financial support documents.
 The financial documentation must show enough funds to pay for at least three quarters of expenses (unless you are requesting an I-20 for only one or two quarters).

-- Scan or take a photo of your passport biographical page.
+• Scan of your passport biographical page.

 Graduate students are required to maintain graduate student status during their program of study.
 Failure to maintain this status requires reinstatement to the University of Washington.
 Review Graduate On-Leave Status for on-leave eligibility, the procedure for requesting leave, and information about reinstatement.